ShrinidhiBallalNidamboor/ProductionGameUnity/README.md

 2. The next step is to change the warehouse files labelled from 1 to 5.
 For example - (item-0,1) means there are 0 item in warehouse and 1 of them is used to produce one product.
 If the second number is 0 then it means that is the final product to be produced in the department.
-3. The number assignment for warehouse is as follows:
+3. The number assignment for warehouse is as follows: < br / >
-3. a.
-Machine Assembly department - Warehouse1.txt
+   a.
+Machine Assembly department - Warehouse1.txt < br / >
-3. b.
-Engine Assembly department - Warehouse2.txT
+   b.
+Engine Assembly department - Warehouse2.txT < br / >
-3. c.
-Painted Assembly department - Warehouse3.txt
+   c.
+Painted Assembly department - Warehouse3.txt < br / >
-3. d.
-Vehicle Assembly department - Warehouse4.txt
+   d.
+Vehicle Assembly department - Warehouse4.txt < br / >
-3. e.
-Production department - Warehouse5.txt
+   e.
+Production department - Warehouse5.txt < br / >
 4. The next step is change the inventoryUI and orderUI gameobjects after opening each department games in unity and changing it to the new rule you want to change to.